Jon Alpert: Life and career

 In 1974, Alpert and Tsuno made Cuba: The People.
 Neither he nor Tsuno knew anything about film and couldn't afford to learn, so they chose to use video.
 "Keiko's brother would literally go to the factory, and as the first color portapak was coming off JVC's assembly line, we'd get serial number one of everything," Alpert said.
 According to Alpert, the film was the first independently produced color documentary recorded on video.
 Jon Alpert ended up interviewing Fidel Castro several times.
 Over the years, Alpert repeatedly visited Cuba, and his footage from 45 years of filming in Cuba came together in the 2017 Netflix documentary, Cuba and the Cameraman, which provides a look at the revolution and Cuba's recent history through the eyes of 3 Cuban families and Fidel Castro.

 Between 1979 and 1991, Alpert was the sole freelance video documentarist regularly featured on network television.
 His reports for NBC's The Today Show and Nightly News offered mass audiences a view of domestic and international affairs from a decidedly decentered perspective.

 In 1991, while employed by NBC, Alpert was the first American journalist to bring back uncensored video footage from the first Persian Gulf War.
-The footage, much of it focusing on civilian casualties, was cancelled three hours before it was supposed to be aired, and Alpert was simultaneously fired.
-Later that year, CBS Evening News Executive Producer Tom Bettag planned to air the footage but this airing was also cancelled, and Bettag fired.
+The footage, much of it focusing on civilian casualties, was cancelled three hours before it was supposed to be aired, and Alpert was fired soon after.
+Later that year, CBS Evening News Executive Producer Tom Bettag planned to air the footage but this airing was also cancelled, and Bettag was fired.
 Jon Alpert was one of the few Western journalists to have conducted a videotaped interview with Saddam Hussein since the Persian Gulf War.
+In 1992, he received the prize "Archivio Disarmo - Golden Doves for Peace" from IRIAD.

 Alpert has been nominated for an Oscar award on two occasions, once in 2010 for Documentary short, China's Unnatural Disaster: The Tears of Sichuan Province (HBO) and again in 2013 for Redemption (HBO).